Observation of Braid-Protected Unpaired Exceptional Points: Supplemental Material for ``Observation of Braid-Protected Unpaired Exceptional Points"

-As shown in Figs.~\ref{fig:2-monopole}(c) and (d), we measure the braids of the monopole along the loops of $\gamma$ and the boundary of the BZ.
+As shown in Figs.~2(c) and (d) in the main text, we measure the braids of the unpaired EP3 along the loops of $\gamma$ and the boundary of the BZ.
 They can be represented by $\sigma_1\sigma_2\sigma_1^{-1}\sigma_2^{-1}$, where the deformations of the loop do not alter the braid.
-According to the braid relations in Eq.~\ref{eq:s1}, these braids can also be rewritten as,

-As shown in Fig.~\ref{fig:suppl2} and Fig.~\ref{fig:3-fusion}(b), the splitting of the monopole by tuning the on-site potential to $\delta=1.5$ and $\delta=1$ do not alter the braid along the boundary of the BZ.
+As also shown in Fig.~\ref{fig:suppl2} and Fig.~3(b), the splitting of the unpaired EP3 by tuning the on-site potential to $\delta=1.5$ and $\delta=1$ does not alter the braid along the boundary of the BZ.